sony/model_optimization/README.md

 This section provides a quick starting guide.
 We begin with installation via source code or pip server.
 Then, we provide a short usage example.

-### Installation
-See the MCT install guide for the pip package, and build from the source.

-#### From Source
+### Setting up work environment
+Clone the reposit and install the required packages (via [requirements](requirements.txt)).
 ```
 git clone https://github.com/sony/model_optimization.git
-python setup.py install
+cd model_optimization
+pip install -r requirements.txt
 ```

+### Installation
+See the MCT install guide for the pip package.

 #### From PyPi - latest stable release
 ```
 pip install model-compression-toolkit